Hirdhay20/ParrotMinidrone-Vac-work/README.md

  - Open the scripts with the names checkAndSend3 and sendRedAlert.
  - Enter the necessary ThingSpeak data into the checkAndSend3 script.
  - In the sendRedAlert script enter your email address for "Sender" and your app password for "Password".
+ - You can further edit the sendmail function to have a custom subject and body.
+## Resources
+* Gmail App password setup : https://proximatesolutions.com/how-to-set-up-smtp-using-google-app-passwords/